The Helmet (Kranos), Crest, and Lining

 Because like most artifacts my helmet lacks holes or loops for attaching a crest, I needed to find a way to adhesively affix the crest.
 After experimenting a bit with pitch, I decided that while the ancients surely knew reliable recipes to balance strength with flexibility, I myself do not, so I opted for the safe option of heavy duty contact cement.
 I know it's cowardly, but I really don't want to be screwing around with a detached crest at events.

-The system I devised was based on my interpretation of artistic and sculptural evidence combined with practical functionality: first, a wet-formed U-shaped channel of thick vegetable tanned is securely glued onto the helmet itself glued the rounded base of the crest-box itself into the groove, making this vulnerable point a strong leather-to-leather bond.
+The system I devised was based on my interpretation of artistic and sculptural evidence combined with practical functionality: first, a wet-formed C-shaped channel of thick vegetable tanned is securely glued onto the helmet itself glued the rounded base of the crest-box itself into the groove, making this vulnerable connection a strong leather-to-leather bond.